 - to take responsibility for, and to ensure the good behaviour of, any guests brought to dinner.

 All guests at Formal Hall must be over 16.

 Please see Section 7.3.6 of the Guide for details of how to book tickets for guests and group bookings.

 Members of College are asked not to book guest tickets for other people’s guests (to do so is also risky, because the Selwyn host will be responsible for any bad behaviour committed by guests for whom they have booked tickets).
 The College does, however, understand that occasionally there might be very good reason for a student to wish to bring more than two guests to Formal Hall (for example, to entertain family members or close friends or colleagues).
-The Dean is prepared to give permission for more than two guests in reasonable circumstances.
+The Deans are prepared to give permission for more than two guests in reasonable circumstances.
 Enquiries about additional guest tickets for Formal Hall should be directed in the first instance to the Conference Office (email@example.com).
 If space is available at the relevant Formal Hall, any such reasonable requests will be agreed, on condition that the guests are known personally to the Selwyn student making the booking and that the names of those guests are provided.
 The host will be held strictly responsible for the behaviour of their guests.